anishajayadevan/anishajayadevan/content/research/_index.md

 ---
 <br>

-**How will increasing urbanization affect the movement and crop-raiding behaviour of Asian elephants?**
+**How will increasing urbanization affect the movement and crop-foraging behaviour of Asian elephants?**

 <img align = "left" src="/img/elephants.jpg" alt = "Elephants crossing a road">
 <br CLEAR = all>